proxima-k/fg-car-racer/README.md

 1. Clone the repository to a local folder in your computer.
 2. In Unity Hub, add the project folder.
 3. Open the project.
-4. Once loaded, open any scene in the Assets/Scenes folder and you're good to go!
+4. Once loaded, open any scene in the Assets/Scenes folder.
+5. Open the game view window, press play and you're good to go!

 **Additional details**: